 An initial coin offering is a type of crowdfunding that uses the sale of digital assets to provide capital for a new venture.

-Keys are the alphanumeric codes that facilitate cryptographic digital asset transactions using.
+Keys are the alphanumeric codes that facilitate cryptographic digital asset transactions using cryptography.
 A public key is used to encrypt a message, and a private key decrypts that message.

 A ledger tracks the movement of assets.
 Blockchain technology creates a decentralized, permanent, public, unalterable ledger of all transactions recorded.